Sunday, 6 May 2007

 24 April - Mohales’s Hoek – Wepener - 74 km

-The next morning our route took us via Mafeteng and Van Rooyen’s gate towards South Africa.
-I was sad to leave Lesotho that soon, as the people were super friendly, and the country was peaceful.
-Taking Lesotho’s mountainous location, the endless hills encountered were no surprise.
-Still, children came running through the fields to see what two whities on bicycles were doing in their neck of the woods.
+The next morning, our route took us via Mafeteng and Van Rooyen’s gate towards South Africa.
+I was sad to leave Lesotho so soon, as the people were incredibly friendly, and the country had a peaceful charm.
+Still, it appeared that Ernest was in a hurry to get through Africa and cracks started appearing in the partnership.
+Taking Lesotho’s mountainous location, the endless hills we encountered were no surprise.
+Still, children came running through the fields to see what two “whities” on bicycles were doing in their neck of the woods.

-Wepener had no camping and an additional night was spent in a guesthouse.
-Albeit far over our budget the guesthouse was outstanding, with a vast and beautiful garden, spacious, well-decorated rooms, as well as a lively bar and good food.
+Wepener had no official campground, so we spent an additional night in a guesthouse.
+Though it stretched my budget, the guesthouse was exceptional, with a vast and beautiful garden, spacious, well-decorated rooms, a lively bar, and great food.
 I was, therefore, happy we didn’t bypass Wepener.

 25 April - Wepener - Dewetsdorp - 43 km